PROGRAM TYPES

 • Forensic Studies

-Criminal Justice Degree Completion
+Criminal Justice Degree Completion-Online Programs

 Transfer up to 75 credits earned in a relevant program at an accredited college or university.
 Once accepted, students will take the required ten courses for the major, exploration courses, and remaining electives outlined in the course catalog.